fortifiedid/ena-specifications/ena-oauth2-profile.md

 ##### 3.1.1.10.
 Extensions

 This section contains metadata parameters for optional OAuth 2.0 extensions that MAY be supported by an authorization server.

+**Metadata parameter:** `protected_resources`

+The `protected_resources` metadata parameter, as defined in Section 4 of \[[RFC9728](#rfc9728)\], contains a JSON array of resource identifiers for OAuth protected resources that can be used with this authorization server.
+Its use is RECOMMENDED for authorization servers compliant with this profile.

 **Metadata parameter:** `authorization_response_iss_parameter_supported`